Rumiko Takahashi: Animation

 In 1981, Urusei Yatsura became the first of Takahashi's works to be animated.
 This series first aired on Japanese television on October 14, and went through multiple director changes during its run.
 Though the 195-episode TV series ended in March 1986, Urusei Yatsura was kept alive in anime form through OVA and movie releases through 1991.
 Most notable of the series directors was Mamoru Oshii, who made Beautiful Dreamer, the second Urusei Yatsura movie.
 AnimEigo has released the entire TV series and all of the OVAs and movies except for Beautiful Dreamer (which was released by Central Park Media in the U.S.) in the United States in English-subtitled format, with English dubs also made for the first two TV episodes (as Those Obnoxious Aliens) and for all of the movies.

 Kitty Films

-Continued cooperation of Kitty Films, Studio Pierrot, and Studio Deen in 1986 led to the adaption of Rumiko Takahashi's second work, Maison Ikkoku, which debuted the week after the final TV episode of UY.
+Continued cooperation of Kitty Films, Studio Pierrot, and Studio Deen in 1986 led to the adaptation of Rumiko Takahashi's second work, Maison Ikkoku, which debuted the week after the final TV episode of Urusei Yatsura.
 The TV series ran for 96 episodes, 3 OVAs, a movie and also a live-action movie.

 OVAs produced in the mid-80s: